Overview

 Monday-Friday 10am-4pm, June-Aug: Daily 10am-4pm

 Welcome to Waquoit Bay National Estuarine Research Reserve.
-Come in and explore our exhibits along with a host of self-guided, hands-on activities including animal puppets, leaf rubbings, crafts, animal life cycles and more.
+Come in and explore our exhibits along with a variety of self-guided activities including our Jr. Ranger booklet and hands-on activities for families with young children in our Discovery Room.
 Get out on the trails and experience the beauty of the estuary firsthand.
+We also have outdoor exhibits including a traditional Wampanoag weekuw and mishoon.
 The Visitor Center is accessible.
 For more information or directions, please call (508) 457-0495 x125.
 Free parking on site.

 Western Massachusetts